 Since re-joining our staff in 2000, Jon has been focusing on allocative issues to include Amendment 80, AFA, BSAI Pacific cod.
 He is also staff for the Enforcement Committee.
 Prior to working with the Council, he worked as an economist with the Bureau of Economic Analysis, U.S. Department of Agriculture, and Anchorage Economic Development Corporation.
 Jon has a Master’s degree in resource economics from the University of Alaska Fairbanks.
 Little known fact: Jon is a descendent of Francis Billington, a passenger on the Mayflower.

-Joy joined the Council in 2014, and performs a variety of accounting duties and a range of budget preparation and analysis in support of the Council’s fiscal responsibilities.
-She has a Bachelor’s Degree in Business with a Concentration in Accounting.
-Her background includes over 25 years in accounting for corporations, governmental agencies, and non-profits in Arizona and Alaska.
-Little known fact: Joy has never caught a salmon (any species); sad but true.
+Nicole joined the Council in 2017, and performs a variety of accounting duties and a range of budget preparation and analysis in support of the Council’s fiscal responsibilities.
+She has a Bachelor’s Degree in Business Management and Marketing from the University of Alaska Anchorage.
+Her background includes over 12 years in accounting for corporations, governmental agencies, and non-profits in Alaska.
+Little known fact: Nicole does not like peanut butter, even in cookies!

-Diana is a fishery analyst and the Plan Coordinator for BSAI Groundfish and BSAI Crab.
-Her recent projects have focused upon salmon bycatch issues in the Bering Sea pollock fishery, overfishing and ACL requirements for groundfish and crab, rebuilding plans for overfished stocks and various conservation and biological issues as they arise in the GOA and BSAI.
+Diana is Senior Scientist at the Council.
+Her recent projects have focused upon salmon and halibut bycatch issues in the Bering Sea, overfishing and ACL requirements for groundfish and crab, rebuilding plans for overfished stocks and various conservation and biological issues as they arise in the GOA and BSAI.
 She holds a Ph.D. in Oceanography from the Graduate School of Oceanography at the University of Rhode Island and is a Fulbright Scholar.
 Little known fact: She won the Seward Halibut Derby with the first fish she ever caught in Alaska.